Don Whillans

 Donald Desbrow Whillans (18 May 1933 – 4 August 1985) was an English rock climber and mountaineer.
-He climbed with Joe Brown and Chris Bonington on many new routes, and was considered the technical equal of both.
+He climbed with Joe Brown and Chris Bonington.

 Early life

-Born and brought up in a two-up two-down house in Salford, Lancashire, Whillans began hiking on the Pennine moors while still at Broughton modern school; climbing was the next step for an adventurous young boy.
+Born in Salford, Lancashire, Whillans began hiking at a young age on the Pennine moors while at Broughton modern school.

 Climbing career

 Whillans was an apprentice plumber when he started his climbing career with Joe Brown in 1951.
 Whillans met Brown while climbing at the Roaches in Staffordshire.
 When Brown's climbing partner failed to follow him up a new route, Whillans asked if he could try—and subsequently led the second pitch of Brown's new route, which became known as "Matinee".

 From rock climbing he expanded into mountaineering with trips to the Alps where ascents included the "Bonatti Pillar" of the Dru and the first ascent with Chris Bonington, Jan Długosz and Ian Clough of the Central Pillar of Freney on Mont Blanc.

 In 1957 he made his first visit to the greater ranges on an expedition to Masherbrum (7821 m) in the Karakoram.
 The expedition was unsuccessful: Bob Downes died on the mountain and the highest point reached by the team was about 200 m below the summit.
 Other more successful expeditions followed: in 1962 with Bonington he made the first ascent of the Central Torres del Paine in Patagonia, and with Dougal Haston he made the first ascent of the south face of Annapurna in Bonington's 1970 expedition.
 These experiences led to his participation on the expeditions to Everest in 1971 and 1972.

 Whillans was attributed with safety and mountain awareness, as evidenced by his retreat from the Eiger North Face on several occasions because of bad weather or rockfall.
-He had few climbing accidents, although there were several near misses, such as when a fixed rope on the Central Torres del Paine snapped and he managed to put his weight on the holds with split-second timing before retying the rope.
+He had few climbing accidents, such as when a fixed rope on the Central Torres del Paine snapped and he managed to put his weight on the holds with split-second timing before retying the rope.